Literature & Philosophy Events

 Brid, whose background is also in philosophy, aims to make a positive contribution to the way the world thinks through her bookshop, Tertulia, a bookshop Like no other.
 Pre-Covid Lukasz and Brid organised a number events at the bookshop on issues relating to Climate Change, Philosophy and Poetry.
 Since Covid hit Ireland, they conducted a successful pilot for conducting meetings on-line.

 The first few meetings will be free but require booking a place in advance.
 In the future, the club will work on a membership basis as a contribution towards the cost of running the events.
 It is anticipated that quarterly events will be held in Westport, when this is possible.
-Experts will be invited to some of the meetings and on the 4th March, the club will welcome a special guest, Nigel Warburton, the author of a very popular “A little History of Philosophy”, a great start for anyone interested in philosophy.
+Experts will be invited to some of the meetings and on the 4th March, the club welcomed a special guest, Nigel Warburton, the author of a very popular “A little History of Philosophy”, a great start for anyone interested in philosophy.